buildwithsuhana/tp_autoshard/README.md

 Device 1: Partial output 1 → Local gradients for shard 1 → Update shard 1
 Device 2: Partial output 2 → Local gradients for shard 2 → Update shard 2
 ...
+(Note: All-Reduce is only used to synchronize gradients for column-parallel layers)
 ```

 ### **Key Differences from FSDP**